Web-Projects-Course/javascript-in-class-exercise/README.md

 # JavaScript in class exercise

 Welcome to programming.
 Up until now you have been dealing exclusively with markup languages and stylesheets.
 JavaScript is a full fledged programming language.
-While it was originally designed to augment webpages and continues in this role.
-It is used a variety of ways to on and off the web.
+While it was originally designed to augment webpages, it is used in a variety of ways to on and off the web.
 In fact Brackets, the text editor we have been using is written in JavaScript.

-#Part 1
+##Part 1

 This first part can be done completely in the **JavaScript console** inside any browser, on any webpage.